LDSSA/batch7-students/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 Before installing any Linux distributions for WSL, you must ensure that the `Windows Subsystem for Linux` optional feature is enabled:

-1. Open `PowerShell` as Administrator by typing `PowerShell` in your Windows search bar:
+1. Open the `PowerShell` as Administrator by typing `PowerShell` in your Windows search bar...

 ![start](../media/start.png)

-and then clicking `Run as Administrator`:
+... and select `Run as Administrator`:

 ![start](../media/open_powershell.png)